TRACON Pharmaceuticals - Consensus Indicates Potential 13.2% Upside

 TRACON Pharmaceuticals found using ticker (TCON) have now 3 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 12 and 5.5 calculating the average target price we see 9.17.
-Now with the previous closing price of 8.1 this indicates there is a potential upside of 13.2%.
-The 50 day MA is 7.78 and the 200 moving average now moves to 4.26.
-The company has a market capitalisation of $122m.
+The target price ranges between 12 and 5.5 with a mean TP of 9.17.
+Now with the previous closing price of 8.1 this would imply there is a potential upside of 13.2%.
+There is a 50 day moving average of 7.78 while the 200 day moving average is 4.26.
+The company has a market cap of $122m.
 Visit the company website at: http://www.traconpharma.com

 TRACON Pharmaceuticals, a clinical stage biopharmaceutical company, focuses on the development and commercialization of therapeutics for cancer and wet age-related macular degeneration (AMD).
 Its lead clinical stage products include envafolimab (KN035), an investigational PD-L1 single-domain antibody for the treatment of soft tissue sarcoma.
 The company’s clinical stage products also include DE-122, which is in randomized Phase IIa study for the treatment of wet AMD; TRC102, which is a small molecule that is in Phase II clinical trial for the treatment of mesothelioma, Phase I clinical trial to treat solid tumors, Phase I/II to treat solid tumors and lymphomas, and Phase I trial to treat lung cancer; TRC253, a small molecule, which is in a Phase II clinical trial for the treatment of metastatic castration-resistant prostate cancer; and TJ004309, a CD73 antibody that is in Phase I clinical development for the treatment of solid tumors.
 It has collaboration and license agreements with 3D Medicines Co., Ltd. and Jiangsu Alphamab Biopharmaceuticals Co., Ltd. for the development of envafolimab; I-Mab Biopharma for the development of CD73 antibody TJ004309; Janssen Pharmaceutica N.V. for the development of TRC253; Santen Pharmaceutical Co.
 Ltd. for the development of carotuximab products for ophthalmology indications; Roswell Park Cancer Institute and Health Research Inc.; Case Western Reserve University; and cooperative research and development agreement with National Cancer Institute.
 The company was formerly known as Lexington Pharmaceuticals and changed its name to TRACON Pharmaceuticals in March 2005.
 TRACON Pharmaceuticals was founded in 2004 and is headquartered in San Diego, California.